totalspectrum/spin2cpp/doc/basic.md

 ### DECLARE

-Used to declare a function or subroutine in another file.
+Used to declare an alias, or a function or subroutine in another file.
 Only a subset of the usual FreeBasic `declare` keyword is supported.

+#### DECLARE function in another file

 The syntax is:
 ```
 DECLARE FUNCTION ident1 LIB "path/to/file1" ( parameters ) AS type
 DECLARE SUB ident2 LIB "path/to/file2" ( parameters )